ishkining/leetcode-problems/README.md

 ### 5 hour (06.03.2023 - 14:37 PM)

 Done w/ last lecturesand quizes of this chapter and rn trying to solve bonus content

+### 6 hour (07.03.2023 - 23:58 PM)

+Done w/ almost all bonus tasks about Arrays and Strings, it was funny!